osu-cvl/Construction-Site-Satellite-Imagery-Collection/README.md

 # Extracting Imagery of OpenStreetMap Construction Over Time
+This repo contains the official code for the paper "A Framework for Semi-automatic Collection of Temporal Satellite Imagery for Analysis of Dynamic Regions" by Nicholas Kashani Motlagh, Aswathnarayan Radhakrishnan, Jim Davis, and Roman Ilin.

 This project aims to extract construction information from a region of interest over time.
 The modules in this package use data from
 OpenStreetMap to leverage information about the region.
 After information is extracted, multi-temporal RGB and/or NIR